 Accent Clinical Trial Overview

 Amplia Therapeutics is developing a class of drug called a FAK inhibitor.
-If you have been diagnosed with pancreatic cancer you may be eligible to participate in our clinical trial.

 Who We Are